dsalaj/dsalaj.com/_posts/2020-06-21-deep-learning-on-time-series.md

 ### What are interpolation networks?

-Researchers dealing with time series data in EHRs are developing data modeling methods that can make use of extremely sparse and irregular data.
+Researchers dealing with time series data in EHRs are developing data modelling methods that can make use of extremely sparse and irregular data.
 These models are usually evaluated on classification or regression tasks like predicting the onset or probability of sepsis based on the physiological measurements of a patient.

 The common approach involves two stages where the first stage models the trajectories of the irregular and sparse physiological measurements, and the second stage is a common black box prediction neural network.